kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 Remember to turn off the `imagePullPolicy:Always` (use `imagePullPolicy:IfNotPresent` or `imagePullPolicy:Never`), as otherwise Kubernetes won't use images you built locally.

-#### docker-env will be
-Please remember by closing the terminal, you will go back to using your own system's docker daemon. to verify your terminal is using minikuber's docker-env you can check the value of the environment MINIKUBE_ACTIVE_DOCKERD
+Please remember evalulating the docker-env is only valid for the current terminal. and by closing the terminal, you will go back to using your own system's docker daemon. to verify your terminal is using minikuber's docker-env you can check the value of the environment MINIKUBE_ACTIVE_DOCKERD

 more information on [docker-env](https://minikube.sigs.k8s.io/docs/commands/docker-env/)

+---

-# Push images using Cache Command.
+## 2.Push images using 'cache' command.

 From the host, you can push a Docker image directly to minikube.
 It will also be cached for all minikube clusters .